 - Multiple drunk or drugged driving convictions (or a DUI plus other criminal convictions).5

-An undocumented immigrant who is arrested for driving under the influence faces possible deportation — not for the DUI criminal charge, but for being present unlawfully.
+Meanwhile, if you are an undocumented immigrant arrested for driving under the influence, you face possible deportation — not for the DUI criminal charge, but for being present unlawfully.

 For more information on DUI and unlawful presence, please see Section 9 below.
 You may also wish to read our blog post “Should an undocumented immigrant get a driver’s license in California?”